 All of this points to the great flaw of anthropology in regard to the question of gender.
 As the existence and universality of gendered categories is taken for granted, their accounts (and often their actions) will always function to enact a violence upon a wild range of human experience, severing it from its whole context and recounting that experience as an amputated and gendered one.
 This isn't to say that we shouldn't read these stories.
 Instead it instructs us on how to read them.
-If we can glean any useful direction from them, it is by reading these scientists as we would read any other enemy; critically, and with attention to the secrets hidden between The goal of the dictator of the proletariat was still American-style progress, capitalist development, electrification, rapid mass transportation, science, the processing of the natural environment.
-The goal was the capitalism that the weak and inept Russian bourgeoisie had failed to develop...
+If we can glean any useful direction from them, it is by reading these scientists as we would read any other enemy; critically, and with attention to the secrets hidden between the lines.
+And even when we can distill this or that, we still only have one story, from one culture, in one moment.
+To universalize these stories as representations and truths about all of humanity, as is often done by primitivist anthropology, is to falsify our understanding and erase an infinity of other possibilities and stories of people beyond civilization's snares.
+It is a reverence for this infinity which sets our inquiry apart from a scientific one.
+Science, after all, is also one myth among many.
+It is different only in that it refuses all stories but its own.